 Salmonella food poisoning is related to E. coli.
 People most commonly catch it from contact with raw eggs, or raw chicken meat (from poultry infected with salmonella).
 Veganism means you’ve eliminated the risk of getting it.

 Let’s also talk about ‘mad cow disease’.
 It’s fatal, it’s a non-treatable disease.
 You definitely don’t want to catch this one.
 The disease is uncommon in developed countries such as the UK, but it does still exist!
 One way to ensure you don’t get the human version of it (Creutzfeldt-Jakob disease) is by avoiding animals infected with mad cow disease.

 Lastly, antibiotics.
 Livestock are given them, which can then lead to bacterial resistance.
 They are heavily overused in order to increase profit.
 Many of the antibiotics used to treat human infections are also used in animals reared for meat.
 The more you consume meat, the greater the risk of exposure to resistant bacteria and the gene mutation that causes it.
 The resistant gene MCR-1 (a mutation from antibiotic Colistin, used to fatten pigs up) was discovered in 15% meat samples and 21% animals tested 2011-2014.

 Still not convinced that veganism is the right path for you?
-Visit our Mythbusters page where we abolish all those common excuses for not going vegan.
+Visit my Mythbusters page where I abolish all those common excuses for not going vegan.

 Thinking about giving veganism a try?
-Move on to our step-by-step plan for making that change.
+Move on to my step-by-step plan for making that change.